Intrenion/Milcraft/doctrine/strategy.md

 ## Practice 15: Isolate opponents before using force

 **Problem**
-Opponents become much stronger when a threat causes them to unite.
+Opponents become much stronger when a threat unites them.

 **Action**
 Use diplomacy to isolate one opponent before starting combat.